 Consider the situation mentioned above where one faculty member teaches 350 students in a single classroom and another teaches a small number of students in a seminar class.
 The two situations are certainly different.
 Are they equitable?
 If so, you are done.
-If they are not, faculty members in the unit should recognize that in the long run, everyone takes a turn with the large first year classes, as well as other classes that pose particular challenges.
+If they are not, faculty members in the unit should recognize that, in the long run, everyone takes a turn with the large first year classes, as well as other classes that pose particular challenges.
 Equitability is achieved over the long term.

 Alternately, a faculty member who teaches 350 students in a semester might receive additional instructional support-more markers, more access to instructional support staff, for example, while the faculty member delivering the seminar class receives less.
 In addition, differential workloads arise due to the vicissitudes of life.
 A gap in the teaching program may arise when a faculty member experiences a health problem.
 Or, enrolments may unexpectedly double.
-Some units have decided that a heavy 3-cue load can be banked towards an eventual offload.
+Some units have decided that a heavy 3-CU load can be banked towards an eventual offload.
 Perhaps large class sizes are treated as overload and given extra compensation.
-It may also be possible such a workload is considered meritorious and is rewarded with a special increase.
+It may also be possible that such a workload is considered meritorious and is rewarded with a special increase.

 Managing equitability of research workload can be an even bigger challenge.
 Some research cultures require a large well-funded team to produce results; some require an intense one-on-one relationship between the supervisor and the student, but do not create the same funding opportunities externally or even internally, if, for example, you do not belong to one of the university "signature areas."
-Most of our colleagues agree that all faculty should have a basic time allocation to do research.
+Professors and librarians should have time allocated to do their research.
 Some units award faculty "credits" for publications, completed graduate students, and research grants that can also be banked towards teaching and administration offloads.
 In some units, the time to produce a measurable unit of research (paper, graduate student, patent, grant) can vary widely.